The Property Purchase Process

 It takes on average 10–12 weeks to complete a conveyancing transaction, but some transactions are quicker, and others take longer due to a number of factors that may be legal, personal, social and/or financial.

 Moving house can be stressful.
-At IBB Solicitors we are totally committed to giving you a friendly, efficient and professional service to help minimise that stress.
+At IBB Law we are totally committed to giving you a friendly, efficient and professional service to help minimise that stress.

 The House Purchase Process